nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 ### Manual Testing

-Manual testing was done on mobile device, tablet, laptop and desktop.
+Manual testing was conducted on mobile, tablet, laptop and desktop.

 ![Manual testing](README-images/manual-testing.png)

 #### Screen sizes

-The website works well and is responsive on the following mobile devices and tablets:
+The website works well and is responsive on the following mobiles and tablets:

 * Samsung Galaxy A51
 * Samsung Galaxy A34